Plessy v. Ferguson: Legal background and incident

 In 1890, the Louisiana State Legislature passed a law called the Separate Car Act, which required separate accommodations for blacks and whites on Louisiana railroads.
 The law required passenger train officers to "assign each passenger to the coach or compartment used for the race to which such passenger belongs".
-It also made it a misdemeanor for any passenger to "insist[] on going into a coach or compartment to which by race he does not belong," punishable by either a $25 fine or up to 20 days in prison.
+The separation was purportedly done "to promote the comfort of passengers".
+The law also made it a misdemeanor for any passenger to "insist on going into a coach or compartment to which by race he does not belong," punishable by either a $25 fine or up to 20 days in prison.

 A group of prominent black, creole of color, and white creole New Orleans residents formed a civil rights group called the Comité des Citoyens (Committee of Citizens).
 The group was dedicated to repealing the Separate Car Act and fighting its implementation.
 The Comité eventually persuaded Homer Plessy, a man of mixed race who was an "octoroon" (person of seven-eighths white and one-eighth black ancestry), to participate in an orchestrated test case to challenge the Act.
 Plessy had been born a free man and was fair-skinned.
 However, under Louisiana law, he was classified as black, and thus required to sit in the "colored" car.

 On June 7, 1892, Plessy bought a first-class ticket at the Press Street Depot and boarded a "Whites Only" car of the East Louisiana Railroad in New Orleans, Louisiana, bound for Covington, Louisiana.
 The railroad company, which had opposed the law on the grounds that it would require the purchase of more railcars, had been previously informed of Plessy's racial lineage, and the intent to challenge the law.
 Additionally, the Comité des Citoyens hired a private detective with arrest powers to detain Plessy, to ensure that he would be charged for violating the Separate Car Act, as opposed to vagrancy or some other offense.
 After Plessy took a seat in the whites-only railway car, he was asked to vacate it, and sit instead in the blacks-only car.
 Plessy refused and was arrested immediately by the detective.
 As planned, the train was stopped, and Plessy was taken off the train at Press and Royal streets.
 Plessy was remanded for trial in Orleans Parish.